Overview

 /llms.txtpresence and format,/llms-full.txt, OpenAI plugin manifest, URL reachability for the entries you've published. - Social signals (1) — Open Graph required properties on the homepage.

-- Content (4) — privacy-policy and terms-of-service footer links, contact information presence, canonical-host integrity.
+- Content (5) — privacy-policy and terms-of-service footer links, contact information presence, canonical-host integrity, substantive author-bio blocks on blog posts (≥40 words + outbound profile link, beyond just JSON-LD author).

 Verdict semantics